fursovia/adversarial_sber/README.md

 `bash scripts/01_build_datasets.sh`

-As a result, in the directory `../data` you will get data for the next experiments.
+As a result, in the directory `../data` you will get the data for the next experiments.

 ### Step 2.
 Building vocabs and discretizers.
+To build vocabulary and train discretizer run:

 `bash scripts/02_build_vocabs_discretizers.sh`

+Traind discretizer will be stored in ./presets/${DATASET_NAME}/discretizers/100_quantile, and vocabulary in ./presets/${DATASET_NAME}/vocabs/100_quantile.

 ## Experiments

-All results will be at `../experiments`
+All results will be at `../experiments`:

+1. Trained models: ../experiments/trained_models
+2. Result of attacks: ../experiments/attacks

 ### Step 3.
 Training all classifiers.

+`To train all classifiers (LSTM, CNN, GRU) run:

-`bash scripts/03_train_all_classifiers.sh`
+bash scripts/03_train_all_classifiers.sh`

+As a result, all trained models will be stored in ../experiments/trained_models.

+If you want to train a certain model, use:

+bash scripts/local/train_clf.sh ${config_name} ${clf_type} "100_quantile" ${dataset_name},

+where clf_type is "substitute" or "target" and ${config_name} is "gru_with_amounts"/"lstm_with_amounts"/"cnn_with_amounts".

 ## Data